 Description of Alston

 Alston lies in the heart of the North Pennines Area of Outstanding Natural Beauty, set on the upper reaches of the South River Tyne.
 It is reputed to be Britain's highest market town at over 1,000ft above sea level.
 It has a cobbled main street and most of the buildings around the Market Square date from the late 17th and early 18th centuries.
-There are several listed buildings in the town centre including the parish Church of St Augustine's.
-The church was built in 1869, but records show a church has existed here as long as 1145 AD.
-Alston Station is the beginning point for the South Tynedale Railway which is England’s highest narrow gauge railway.
+There are several listed buildings in the town centre including the parish church of St Augustine's.
+The church was built in 1869, but records show a church has existed here since 1145 AD.
+Alston Station is the starting point for the South Tynedale Railway, which is England’s highest narrow gauge railway.

 Article 4 Direction